dvain/react-presentation/PITCHME.md

 ---
 ## fragments 3

-- but please ignore that!
-- what is possible since react 16.2:
+- but wait, it's all water under the bridge now.

->"To provide a more consistent authoring experience for fragments, React now provides a first-class Fragment component that can be used in place of arrays."
+>>> "To provide a more consistent authoring experience for fragments, React now provides a first-class Fragment component that can be used in place of arrays."

 ```
 render() {